NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 # Package references (PackageReference) in project files

 Package references, using the `PackageReference` node, manage NuGet dependencies directly within project files (as opposed to a separate `packages.config` file).
-Using PackageReference, as it's called, doesn't affect other aspects of NuGet; for example, settings in `NuGet.Config` files (including package sources) are still applied as explained in [Configuring NuGet Behavior](configuring-nuget-behavior.md).
+Using PackageReference, as it's called, doesn't affect other aspects of NuGet; for example, settings in `NuGet.

+fig` files (including package sources) are still applied as explained in [Configuring NuGet Behavior](configuring-nuget-behavior.md).

 With PackageReference, you can also use MSBuild conditions to choose package references per target framework, configuration, platform, or other groupings.
 It also allows for fine-grained control over dependencies and content flow.
 (See For more details [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).)